Justin Watson (wide receiver): Kansas City Chiefs

-The Kansas City Chiefs signed Watson to a one-year deal on February 4, 2022.
+The Chiefs signed Watson to a one-year deal on February 4, 2022.
 In the 2022 season, Watson appeared in all 17 games, of which he started five.
 He finished with 15 receptions for 315 receiving yards and two receiving touchdowns.
-In Watson's first season with the Chiefs, they won Super Bowl LVII against the Philadelphia Eagles 38-35 with Watson catching two passes for 18 yards.
+In Watson's first season with the Chiefs, they won Super Bowl LVII against the Philadelphia Eagles 38–35 with Watson catching two passes for 18 yards.